Subscribe

 Figure 4

-This model also explains the common phenomenon seen in new startups: Fast initial growth, that tapers off sooner than the founders expect, given that the target market is still many orders of magnitude larger than the company.
-Since “market size” is not the ceiling, what is causing the slow-down?
+This model also explains the common phenomenon seen in new startups: Fast initial growth that tapers off sooner than the founders expected, given that the target market is still many orders of magnitude larger than the company.

-The chart shows the answer.
+The chart shows why.
 When “current MRR” is far away from “Max MRR,” MRR will grow quickly; without many existing customers, there’s not much churn.
-As customers accumulate, we churn grows; it’s the churn that’s slowing growth, not the market.
-As MRR approaches Max MRR, this is the dominant effect in growth.
+As customers accumulate, churn grows, and then it’s the churn that’s slowing growth, not the market.
+As MRR approaches Max MRR, churn becomes the dominant effect on growth.

 Thus the Max MRR metric indicates not only the maximum size of the company, but the size at which growth will start slowing.
 Obviously we want this metric to increase over time, as we increase new revenue or decrease cancellations.
 How can we know where we should invest our time?